junxit/us-congress-bills-117/bill.md

 # H.R.
 623

-> To require certain civil penalties to be transferred to a fund through which amounts are made available for the Gabriella Miller Kids First Pediatric Research Program at the National Institutes of Health, and for other purposes.
+> To extend the Gabriella Miller Kids First Pediatric Research Program at the National Institutes of Health, and for other purposes.

 ## § 1.
 Short title